 Samuel Baron, OD, is a practicing optometrist out of Colorado.
 A fellow of the American Academy of Optometry, Dr. Baron has special interests in contact lenses, children’s vision, and deaf patients.
 Continuing post-graduate education every year, he is constantly striving to improve himself and his patient care.
 We wanted to know what he thinks has helped propel him to the level of success he has found himself on.

 Save this article for later!
 Download the PDF version!

 It’s important to remember that the number of patients with blood glucose control issues continues to grow.
 Eye health concerns associated with high blood glucose are often symptom-free until the damage has already been done.
 While some options can save vision, they’re often expensive and invasive.
 Giving patients a more proactive way to protect their eyes can lead to more positive outcomes and a better quality of life.
 Continue reading Utilizing DiVFuSS and EyePromise DVS in Your Practice

 Although there has been a consistent push for healthier lifestyles throughout the country, the rate of diabetes has been increasing year after year.
-While most can manage this chronic problem, diabetes is the 7th leading cause of death in the US, taking more lives than AIDS and breast cancer combined.
+While most can manage this chronic problem, diabetes is the 7th leading cause of death in the US.
 It’s also the leading cause of blindness, kidney failure, amputations, heart failure, and stroke.
 Other common health issues include heart disease, dental disease, and nerve damage.
 Continue reading What to Know About Diabetic Eye Health